Actipro/WinForms-Controls/Documentation/topics/visual-studio-designer.md

 <td>WinForms Controls v21.1</td>
 <td>

-- Visual Studio 2019 v16.11
-- Visual Studio 2019 v16.10
+- Visual Studio 2019 v16.10-v16.11
-- *Minor updates to v16 are expected to be supported and will be verified as they are released*
+- *Minor updates to v16 are expected to be supported, but are no longer verified on older control releases*

 </td>
 </tr>